mahirpatel000/dbms-project/README.md

 # dbms-project

-my dbms project for college
-# 🚗 Driving License Management System – DBMS Project
+#  Driving License Management System – DBMS Project

 This project is a database-backed system designed to manage the entire lifecycle of driving license issuance.
 Built as part of an academic course, it covers conceptual design, relational schema, DDL creation, normalization, and sample data population.

-## 👨‍💻 Team Members

-- Mahir Patel (202303013)
-- Jaspreet Singh Gill (202303014)
-- Deepak Parmar (202303056)

 ---

-## 🗂️ Project Features
+##  Project Features

 - **User Registration** (Admin / Applicant)
 - **License Application** and multiple license types